 Yardi CAM Reconciliation: Add Independent Verification Without a New Integration

 Yardi is good at recording.
 CapVeri is good at verifying.
-You don't need to choose — and you don't need a new integration project.
+You don't need to choose.
+You don't need a new integration project either.
 Export your Yardi CAM expense report as a CSV, upload it to CapVeri, and get a second calculation in minutes.

 The key distinction

 CapVeri is not a Yardi replacement.
-It is an independent audit of Yardi's output — catching configuration drift, gross-up errors, and cap violations before tenants do.
+It is an independent audit of Yardi's output.
+It catches configuration drift, gross-up errors, and cap violations before tenants do.

 What Yardi Does for CAM Reconciliation